PhelokaziMadala/Weather-Application/README.md

 This weather application is designed to deliver accurate and user-friendly weather updates for any location.
 Built with a focus on functionality and responsiveness, it offers the following intermediate features:

 📅 5-Day or Hourly Forecast: Get a quick glance at upcoming weather conditions, including temperature, wind, and precipitation, for the next five days or by the hour.

-📱 Responsive Design: The app is fully mobile-friendly and adapts seamlessly across various screen sizes using responsive CSS or frameworks like Bootstrap.
+📱 Responsive Design: The app is fully mobile-friendly and adapts seamlessly across various screen sizes using responsive CSS.

 📍 Geolocation Support: Automatically detects and displays weather data based on the user’s current location using browser-based geolocation.

 🌡️ Temperature Unit Toggle: Users can switch between Celsius and Fahrenheit to view temperature in their preferred unit.

 🔧 Technologies Used

 HTML5 – Structure of the app

 CSS3 – Styling and responsive design